jeffersontide/muons/README.md

 6. pdf.js, thank you whoever wrote it

 #### TODO
-1. crappy deselect thing in the hold text list
+1. deselect thing in the hold text list
 2. disable selection when manipulating plot
 3. set origin for plot so axes will be out of the way
 4. any loaded pdf's might remain sitting around taking up space, check this